derion-io/core/docs/TECHSPEC.md

    * When the price of `FOO/ETH` decreases by 1%, he expects to receive 2.0402 `ETH` upon closing the position, resulting in a net profit of 2.01% due to the effect of compounding leverage.
    * In the event that the price of `FOO/ETH` increases to infinity, he expects to receive some small `ETH` back upon closing the position, without being liquidated, thanks to the effect of compounding leverage.

-3. Alice and Bob leveraged positions are only possible when the `FOO/ETH` is in perfect balance between the 2 sides, for any difference between the 2 sides, additional liquidity is required.
+3. Alice and Bob leveraged positions are only possible when the `FOO/ETH` pool is in perfect balance between the 2 sides, for any difference between the 2 sides, additional liquidity is required.
 Charlie want to earns some interest and premium by providing additional liquidity to `FOO/ETH` pool.
 Charlie provide 1.0 `ETH` as pool liquidity.
     * When the price of `FOO/ETH` does not change , Charlie expects to receive more than 1.0 ETH upon removing the liquidity position due to the interest he earned for the time he provided the liquidity.
     * The longer he keeps the liquidity in the pool, the more interest he earns.